nikkorn/win-grow/readme.md

 #### .close()

-Will revert any currently expanded element to its original position and dimenstions.
+Will revert any currently expanded element to its original position and dimensions.